noppefoxwolf/Rotoscope/README.md

 # Rotoscope

-Rotoscode provide function that to retrieve UIKit view that tagged it.
+Rotoscode provide function that to retrieve tagged UIView.

 # Usage